 Together, this combination will provide a rich, flavorful broth for Pho.

 You must par-boil bones first

-Bones are parboiled first for a good 10 minutes in rapidly boiling water – this gets rid of the yucky impurities like blood particles and extra fat.
+Bones are parboiled first in rapidly boiling water – this gets rid of the yucky impurities like blood particles and extra fat.

 You’ll see pink or gray foam float up to the surface as you boil.
-After 10 minutes, dump out all of the water, rinse out your pot, rinse the bones, and refill with clean, cool water.
+Let it come to a rapid, hard boil.
+Then after 3 minutes, dump out all of the water, rinse out your pot, rinse the bones, and refill with clean, cool water.
 I know it’s an extra step, but this will give you the pure, clean-tasting broth.